murthy-vmware/acme-fitness-store/06-polyglot-microservices-app-acme-fitness/README.md

-This section shows the demo application that we will be using in this workshop to demonstrate the different features of ASA-E.
+This section discusses the demo application that we will be using in this workshop to demonstrate the different features of ASA-E.

 ![An image showing the services involved in the ACME Fitness Store.
 It depicts the applications and their dependencies on different ASA-E services](images/architecture.jpg)